blocky/attestation-service-examples/esports_data_from_pandascore/README.md

 The `getMatchResult` function takes in the `matchID` and `apiKey` as arguments.
 First, it constructs an HTTP request to the PandaScore API using the `matchID` in the URL and the `apiKey` in the headers.
-It then sends the request to the `as.HostFuncHTTPRequest` function, which makes the request through the Blocky AS server networking stack.
+It then sends the request to the `basm.HTTPRequest` function, which makes the request through the Blocky AS server networking stack.
 Next, it checks the response status code and unmarshalls the JSON response into the `PandaScoreMatchResponse` struct.
 Finally, it processes the response to populate the `MatchResult` struct and